MagVeTs/SBOM_Threat_Matcher/README.md

 Designed originally to detect the **Shai-Hulud 2.0** supply chain attack (see here: https://sola.security/sha1-hulud-impacted-packages/), this tool is generic and can be used to check for any set of package names (e.g., malware, typo-squatting lists, or blacklisted libraries).

+SBOM Threat Matcher can be paired with the following Bash script in order to progromatically check all the repositories in an entire GitHub organization or account for vulnerable dependencies:

 ## **Features**

 - **Versatile Input:** Supports standard **SPDX** and **CycloneDX** SBOMs, as well as **GitHub Dependency Graph** exports.